 Month 4: Patients should return to SpaMedica to undergo a treatment designed to maintain the improvements they achieved.

-Rosacea medical skin care (gentle, but physician prescribed), ultrasonic microdermabrasion and very low energy fractional radiofrequency treatments (Fractora and Morpheus8) work well with laser and/or IPL rosacea treatments.
+Rosacea medical skin care (gentle, but physician prescribed), ultrasonic microdermabrasion and very low energy fractional radiofrequency treatments (Fractora and Morpheus8) work well with laser and/or intense pulsed light therapy.

-There is a minimal amount of discomfort involved in rosacea treatment.
-In fact, the laser and/or IPL removal approach is considered to be relatively painless.
+There is a minimal amount of discomfort involved in rosacea laser therapy.
+The laser and/or intense pulsed light removal therapy is relatively painless.

 It is vital to know the signs of rosacea.
 Symptoms include facial redness, bumps, visible blood vessels, and pimples.